Angle of repose: Fixed funnel method

 The material is poured through a funnel to form a cone.
 The tip of the funnel should be held close to the growing cone and slowly raised as the pile grows, to minimize the impact of falling particles.
-Stop pouring the material when the pile reaches a predetermined height or the base a predetermined width.
-Rather than attempt to measure the angle of the resulting cone directly, divide the height by half the width of the base of the cone.
-The inverse tangent of this ratio is the angle of repose.
+Pouring of the material is stopped when the pile reaches a predetermined height, or the base a predetermined width.
+Rather than attempting to measure the angle of the resulting cone directly, the cone height is divided by half the width of its base; the angle of repose is the inverse tangent of this ratio.

 Revolving cylinder method

 The material is placed within a cylinder with at least one transparent end.
-The cylinder is rotated at a fixed speed and the observer watches the material moving within the rotating cylinder.
+The cylinder is rotated at a fixed speed, and the observer watches the material move within it.
 The effect is similar to watching clothes tumble over one another in a slowly rotating clothes dryer.
-The granular material will assume a certain angle as it flows within the rotating cylinder.
-This method is recommended for obtaining the dynamic angle of repose, and may vary from the static angle of repose measured by other methods.
+The granular material assumes a certain angle as it flows within the rotating cylinder.
+This method is recommended for obtaining the dynamic angle of repose, which may vary from the static angle of repose measured by other methods.